pablo-matheus/camping-fire-api/README.md

 > You can access http://localhost:8080/h2-console for manage the H2 Database.

 ### Running with Dev Profile

+> The Dev Profile requires Docker and Docker Compose.

 - Start the MySQL Database with Docker Compose: